-Why Walk barefoot – “Kissing the Earth”
+Why Walk barefoot and how to start – “Kissing the Earth”

 I almost always go barefoot when I am outside.
 I have done this for many years.
 Have you ever tried it?